Is AI Infrastructure Overbuilt? An Operator's View on the $100B Gamble

 - Tony Grayson

-- Nov 25
+- Nov 25, 2025

-- 3 min read
+- 8 min read

-By Tony Grayson Tech Executive (ex-SVP Oracle, AWS, Meta) & Former Nuclear Submarine Commander
+By Tony Grayson, Tech Executive (ex-SVP Oracle, AWS, Meta) & Former Nuclear Submarine Commander

 I’ve been called a pessimist lately.

 I look at the financing models, and I see 1999 all over again.
-I look at the "infinite scale" roadmap,s and I see physics getting ready to snap back.
+I look at the "infinite scale" roadmaps, and I see physics getting ready to snap back.

 If you’re reading this and thinking I’m anti-AI, you’re missing the point.

 I’m not a pessimist.
-I’m a safety engineer.
+I’m an operator.

 That didn’t make me cautious.
-It allowed us to push reactors to their absolute limit in hostile environments, because we knew exactly where the edge was.
+It allowed us to push reactors to their absolute limit in hostile environments because we knew exactly where the edge was.

 There’s a difference between ambition and delusion.
 One gets you the Apollo Program.
 The other gets you The Kemper Project.

-Right now, too many AI infrastructure investment strategies are Kemper Projects in waiting.
+Right now, too many AI infrastructure strategies are Kemper Projects in waiting.
 They assume that if you pile enough cash into a server farm, the laws of physics will politely step aside.

 They won't.